 - The EPA still allows the use of paints containing mildewcide which potentially can repel bacteria but is also deemed toxic.
 Instead, look for VOC-free, or Low-VOC (some of the low-VOC become free after drying for a couple of weeks).

 Simply put, solar radiation heats up the roof, walls, windows, and doors, and that energy then heats up the interior of the home.
-In order to have an energy-efficient home (use less energy) and resilient (reduce the dependency on the energy grid and cooling systems, even during extreme heat waves), you should:
+In order to have an energy-efficient home (that uses less energy) and resilient (that reduces the dependency on the energy grid and cooling systems, even during extreme heat waves), you should:

 - Install a reflective roof and use light or reflective exterior wall colors.